lcranfrd/react-gallery-app/README.md

 App for TreeHouse FS Tech Degree Project #7 React Gallery App Display photos from Flickr API.
-Reviewers may create a 'config.js' file in the same directory as App.js with the following structure:
+Reviewers may create a 'config.js' file in the 'src' directory with the following structure:

 ####
 const Config =